binerogroup/documentation/openstack-api.rst

 A good place to start is available in the official documentation `here <https://docs.openstack.org/keystone/latest/api_curl_examples.html>`_.

-Authentication is needed for all API calls, when authenticating for your token a catalog with endpoints is provided in the response, for verbosity it's also included below.
+You need to authenticate for all API calls, when authenticating for your token a catalog with endpoints is also returned in the response, for verbosity it's also included below.

 .. _openstack-api-endpoints: